shadowga/website/_docs/index.md

 You can set your own profile picture and short biography to tell us about yourself.
 Try adding a button; they're public links that you can add to your profile and can go to anything (website, repository, project, etc).
 We still want you to keep it appropriate and profiles violating our guidelines will be removed.

-### Deleting your account
-Accounts can be deleted, completely wiping any content under that name.
-Just let us know if you don't want your account anymore, but you'll need to verify yourself before we delete it.
-We won't discriminate and your information is never given to third-party services.

 ## Guild
 The guild is our Discord server where anyone can talk to each other in real time.